jb-dots/blog/README.md

 This repository is a class activity.
-It finished but.
+It's finished but.
 I keep on constantly updating and adding new features to the website blog.